 Past Award Programs

-With the common goal to support and celebrate artists in the City of Toronto, Neighbourhood Arts Network is pleased to offer various Vision Awards through our various award programs.
+With the common goal to support and celebrate artists in the City of Toronto, Neighbourhood Arts Network is pleased to offer awards through our various programs.
 All offerings are geared towards residents of the City of Toronto that are making positive impact in their community through their artistic practice.

 TELUS NEWCOMER ARTIST AWARD